TelegramBots/book/src/4/passport/quickstart.md

 Required parameters for their decryption are in the `message.passport_data.credentials` object.
 But that credentials object is encrypted using bot's public key!

-To start, we take your bot's _private key_ this time and decrypt the credentials.
+We first take the bot's _private key_ this time and decrypt the credentials.

 > There are more details about importing a key in PEM format on the [RSA Key page].